Your Guide To The Best Pasta Pot (In 2021)

 Pasta pots are stock pots but with special lids, colanders or strainers.
 So yes, you can use them as stock pots.
 However, depending on the type of lid, steam may be more likely to escape from a pasta pot than a stock pot.

-My Verdict
+Best Pasta Pots: My Verdict

 Best Pasta Pot With Strainer (& Best Overall)

-As well as being versatile it’s easy to use and clean up.
-It’s more expensive than other pots, but you pay for quality.
-Treat it well and it should last a long time.
+I would choose the Cuisinart Chef’s Classic 12 Quart Stainless Pasta / Steamer as the overall best pot for pasta.
+It’s versatile, easy to use, and easy to clean.
+It’s more expensive than other pots, but you pay for the higher quality.
+Treat it well, and it should last for a long time.

 The Cuisinart Chef’s Class Stainless Steel product line is a good quality affordable line, and worth considering if you want other cookware.